sbraicu/calisti_lab/01-gettingstarted.md

 smm demoapp install
 ```

-Go back to the SMM dashboard in the Windows workstation, and check that the pods and workloads are running
+Go back to the SMM dashboard and check that the pods and workloads are running

 ![calisti dashboard 2](images/1_4.png)